 1. You Are Now Related To Every Singh

 Once married to a Punjabi you will soon discover relatives you never knew existed.
 Eventually it will feel like you are related to every Singh & Kaur in India as you visit all your extended family from Amritsar, Bathinda to Delhi.
-Should you live abroad then be ready to be mentioned to all whom your family speak with as they proudly announce they have relatives in Canada or Australia.
+Should you live abroad then be ready to be mentioned to all their family & friends, as they proudly announce they have relatives in Canada or Australia.

 2. Roti Is Your New Staple Diet

-A staple of the Punjabi diet is wheat as Punjab is known for its wheat production.
-Therefore it is no surprise that roti's, a flatbread, are eaten for every meal either as an accompaniment or on their own.
+A staple of the Punjabi diet is wheat given Punjab is known for its wheat production being the agricultural state of India.
+Therefore it is no surprise that roti's, an Indian flatbread, are eaten for every meal either as an accompaniment or on their own.
 There are many varieties of roti such as paratha or poori and can be simple or mixed with other ingredients.